geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

 [OWSLib](https://owslib.readthedocs.io) is a Python library to interact with OGC Web Services and supports a number of OGC APIs including OGC API - Features.

 This exercise will be done using a jupyter notebook.
-If you prefer, you can do it using python from the command line (see bellow).
+If you prefer, you can do it using Python from the command line (see bellow).

 Before continuing, make sure you are in the `workshop/exercises` folder.
 You will need that, to be able to use the jupyter notebook.